rezaabdullah/energy-zero-export/README.md

 2. [Correct Cabling for Modbus RS-485](http://electrical-engineering-portal.com/correct-cabling-modbus-rs485)

 ### Important Javascript Concepts
 Since Javascript executes functions asynchronously, it is possible, indeed very likely modbus data packets will collide between two requests.
-Therefore, always **USE DELAY.** To block the thread i.e. to block the execution of next line, ideal approach would be usage of `Promises`.
+Therefore, always **USE DELAY.** To block the thread i.e. to block the execution of next line, ideal approach would be usage of `Promise`.
 In addition, `async/await` can be used to make the code scalable.